javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

 Please don't rely on that!
 This behavior exists for compatibility reasons.
 Modern scripts use [JavaScript modules](info:modules) where such a thing doesn't happen.

-If we used `let` instead, such thing wouldn't happen:
+If we used `let` instead, this behavior wouldn't happen:

 ```js run untrusted refresh
 let gLet = 5;